Khumbu

-The Khumbu's elevation ranges from 3,300 metres (11,000 feet) to the 8,848.86 m (29,032 ft) summit of Mount Everest, the highest place on Earth.
+Khumbu's elevation ranges from 3,300 metres (11,000 feet) to the 8,848.86 m (29,032 ft) summit of Mount Everest, the highest place on Earth.
+In total, Khumbu region has the population of 3,456 people with 912 houses (As per population census of 2011).
+Also, there are 347 registered hotel and tea houses in 13 villages of Khumbu.
 The Khumbu region includes both Sagarmatha National Park (above Monju) and the Sagarmatha National Park Buffer Zone, between Lukla and Monju.

-The Khumbu is a glacier believed to be the result of the last great Ice Age, ~500,000 years ago.
+Khumbu is a glacier believed to be the result of the last great Ice Age, ~500,000 years ago.

 Lonely Planet has ranked Khumbu region in sixth best region in the world to travel.